 Before you hydrate your lips, you should remove the surface layer of dead skin.
 Here are a few easy and economical ways to exfoliate: Wet a soft toothbrush with a little warm water (and optional, moisturizing oil), and gently brush your lips until they feel smooth and soft.
 Create a mix of sugar and water.
 Rub this mixture on your lips until your lips feel soft and you can gently scrub off the dead, dry skin.
 Wet a soft washcloth with warm water and gently exfoliate your lips.

-Choose a lip balm that restores your lips moisture and locks moisture in like ZenRooted.
+Choose a lip balm that restores your lips moisture and locks moisture in like Players Choice All Natural Lip Balm.

 Most lip balms include occlusive materials such as Petrolatum that form a protective layer on the surface of our skin and seal in moisture.
 While these materials protect your lips, these materials do not treat dryness.
 Thus, if you have dry lips, it’s important to ensure that your lip balm also contains hydrating ingredients or to apply a separate hydrating moisturizer, first.

 Licking your lips exacerbates dryness and irritation.
 Normally, our lips have a very thin oil surface that prevents moisture loss.
 When we lick our lips, we remove this surface and our lips are more likely to dry out.
 Digestive enzymes in our saliva may also irritate our lips.
 Don’t lick to avoid dry lips!
-Camphor, phenol, menthol These ingredients may create a nice cooling sensation, but over the long run they can be irritating and further exacerbate dry lips.
-Artificial fragrances These can be irritating and drying to your skin.
+Camphor, phenol, and menthol may create a nice cooling sensation, but over the long run they can be irritating and further exacerbate dry lips.

 Make sure you’re drinking enough water.
 The skin is an organ and like any other organ, it’s composed of cells.
 Skin cells contain up to 30% water.
 We need to replace the water that’s naturally lost from our body each day.
 If your skin is not getting enough water, the lack of hydration can make your skin dry, tight, flaky and more prone to wrinkling.
 Stay hydrated to prevent dry lips.